RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 nodes' command.
 {{% /warning %}}

-You will run install.sh from the directory where you untarred the media just like you do for a new install.
-The software will recognize this is an upgrade and proceed accordingly.
+You run install.sh from the directory where you untarred the media just like you do for a new install.
+The software recognizes this is an upgrade and proceed accordingly.

 Just like for a new installation, you must sudo or be root to do the